Women entrepreneurs face unique challenges when starting a business.

-Passi noted that women also tend to be very relationship-based in business, placing a high premium on building up relationships that they hope will naturally lead to a sale.
+Passi noted that women also tend to place a high premium on building up relationships that they hope will naturally lead to sales.
 Connections are highly important to success, and nurturing strong professional relationships can go a long way.
 However, Passi reminded female entrepreneurs to also be direct and stay focused on their business goals.

 Women often lack the support of other female business leaders.

-Long before she founded online women's eyewear boutique Rivet and Sway, CEO Sarah Bryar worked with undergraduate female engineering students at the Massachusetts Institute of Technology.
-These "trailblazers," as Bryar described them, felt insecure about being in the minority as women who excelled in math and science, and longed for more camaraderie and support from female peers in their field.
+Long before she founded online women's eyewear boutique Rivet & Sway, CEO Sarah Bryar worked with undergraduate female engineering students at the Massachusetts Institute of Technology.
+These "trailblazers," as Bryar described them, felt insecure about being in the minority as women who excelled in math and science, and longed for more camaraderie and support from female peers in their fields.

 Despite the quickly growing number of female executives and business owners, finding fellow women entrepreneurs to connect with isn't always easy.
 Women-focused networking events like American Express OPEN's CEO BootCamp are good places to start, as well as online forums and groups specifically created for women in business.

 "Opportunities to lead do exist for women," Bryar said.
 "We just need to continue to support and promote women in the limelight to encourage others to come along for the ride."

 Many women have to balance raising families with running their businesses.